 For a Small roadmap, we discuss it for up to one hour, with only you (or one person you designate).

 For a Medium roadmap, we discuss it for up to two hours, and you can bring in one extra person.

 For a Large roadmap, we discuss it for up to six hours (over the course of one day, in morning and afternoon sessions), and you can bring in up to two extra people.

 If even a Large isn’t enough time, don’t worry, we can work up a custom quote, or you can buy multiple Roadmaps and combine them.

 We cover what it is you’re trying to do, breaking it down into manageable chunks, and identify what is more or less urgent, difficult, etc.

 About halfway through, we’ll check our progress, to see if you feel that we are on track to cover everything you need.
 If not, we’ll discuss options such as covering a broader area but in less depth, staying more focused, changing direction, taking more time now (if I’m available), scheduling an additional session for later, and so on.

 At the end, we’ll check coverage again, to see if we’re really done discussing, or if we need to take more time now or schedule additional sessions.
 We may need that to go into more depth, examine new ideas, discuss something we skipped, or other reasons.

 Part 3: Delivering

 After our discussion, I might do some more research to close up any gaps, maybe ask you some more questions by phone or email, and finally send you a report.
 (See below for what’s in it.)
 After I send the report, you then have one week to request any corrections if I got anything wrong.
 In that case, I’ll try to fix it within a reasonable amount of time, but what exactly that is may vary with how busy I am.
-After all that, you have 20 days to send me the other half of the payment, plus any expenses.
+After all that, you have 20 days to send me the other half of the payment.